 Up Next: What makes us both cry?

+I'm back!
 Check out my Trip Report!
-Finally a new update posted 1/11!
+New update posted 7/22!

 Great start.
 We have never actually forgotten our room number but we are very good at forgetting where we parked the car.
 We lost it once at TTC for over an hour at lunchtime in July with three young kids.
 Seriously thought someone was going to get heat stroke before we found it.
 So now I try and photograph the area and maybe should snap the room number too